Tarasovych/offWindows10Updates/README.md

 * on "Triggers" tab
   * press "New"
   * "Begin the task" option - choose "At startup"
-  * "Repeat task every" option - choose 5 minutes (or any other frequency)
+  * "Repeat task every" option - choose 5 minutes (or any other frequency).
+I recommend to choose 5 minutes option to prevent all possible triggers, which might invoke Windows Update service as soon as possible
   * press "OK"
 * on "Actions" tab
   * press "New"